Deep Synoptic Array Science: Searching for Long Duration Radio Transients with the DSA-110: Introduction

 LPRTs' rapid emergence has spurred the development of novel search strategies on an accelerated timescale.
-The GaLactic and Extragalactic All-sky Murchison Wide-field Array (MWA)-Extended (GLEAM-X) survey's first two discoveries (GLEAM-X\,J1627-52 and GPM\,J1839-10) were found as single pulses at low frequencies ($72-231$\,MHz) by differencing incoherently summed visibilities from 4096 antennas at 0.5\,s time resolution \citep{hurley2022radio,hurley2023long}.
-These were followed by ASKAP's (1248\,MHz) PSR\,J0901-4046, LOFAR's PSR\,J0250+5854 (135\,MHz), CHIME/FRB's (400-800\,MHz) CHIME\,J0630+25 and CHIME J1634+44, all of which were discovered as single-pulses in second and millisecond resolution beamformed visibilities \citep{caleb2022discovery,dong2025chime2,dong2025chime,tan2018lofar}.
+The GaLactic and Extragalactic All-sky Murchison Wide-field Array (MWA)-Extended (GLEAM-X) survey's first {discovery, GLEAM-X\,J1627-52, was found by comparing archival incoherently summed, low frequency ($72-231$\,MHz) visibility data from 2 months apart \citep{hurley2022radio,2025PASA...42..129H}}.
+These were followed by MeerKAT's (1284\,MHz) PSR\,J0901-4046, LOFAR's (135\,MHz) PSR\,J0250+5854, CHIME/FRB's (400-800\,MHz) CHIME\,J0630+25 and CHIME J1634+44, all of which were discovered as single-pulses in second and millisecond resolution beamformed visibilities \citep{caleb2022discovery,dong2025chime2,dong2025chime,tan2018lofar}.
 These beamformed discoveries resulted in higher resolution ($\sim$arcsecond-to-arcminute) initial localizations, enabling immediate radio and multi-wavelength follow-up.
-In addition, ASKAP's and MeerKAT's L-band observations confirmed that LPRTs are detectable and discoverable at higher frequencies, where propagation effects like scattering in the Interstellar Medium (ISM) are less pronounced.
+In addition, ASKAP's and MeerKAT's L-band observations confirmed that LPRTs are detectable and discoverable at higher frequencies, where propagation effects like scattering in the Interstellar Medium (ISM) are less pronounced {\citep[e.g.][]{cordes1986refractive, ocker2024ne2001p,jing2025fast}}.
 Notably, all LPRT discoveries have been via single-pulses or sub-pulses rather than folding on trial rotation periods\footnote{Follow-up observations have used periodicity search and timing techniques for confirmation, but no LPRTs have been \textit{discovered} initially using periodic search techniques.}.